 words in a list.

-- We saw monkeys, porcupines, lions, and tigers in the zoo.
+- I saw panda bears, porcupines, lions, and tigers in my dream last night.

 - I met her parents, uncles, aunties, cousins, brothers, sisters, and pet dog.

 more than one adjective that modifies a noun.